This post was originally published on March 27, 2022, and updated on March 11, 2023.

 So whether you are visiting Milwaukee or a long-time resident, the restaurants on this list are to fill your belly and keep you entertained!
-Make sure to include them on your list of things to do in Milwaukee.
+Ensure they are on your list of things to do in Milwaukee.

-Barnacle Bud’s transports you to a place far away from Milwaukee.
+Barnacle Bud’s is unique because it transports you to a place far away from Milwaukee.
 And it’s best experienced in the warmer months when you can enjoy a table outside.

 On your way, you may wonder if you’ll come back out alive or if you’re going in the right direction!
 But trust Google.

-Once you find Barnacle Bud’s, you’ll be transported to a place that makes you feel like you are in the Florida Keys and not in Milwaukee.
-This is a place to relax, have a few drinks, and maybe some oysters.
+Once you find Barnacle Bud’s, you’ll be transported to a place that makes you feel like you are in the Florida Keys, not Milwaukee.
+This is a place to relax, have drinks, and maybe have oysters.